US Cash Products-Chicago gasoline up on refinery outages

 MIDWEST <0#P-G3> <0#P-MC>

-Cycle 2 Chicago gasoline rose 3.00 cents to 6.00 cents over the September RBOB gasoline futures contract while Group Three gasoline rose a penny to 1.25 cents under futures.
+Cycle 2 Chicago gasoline rose a cent to 4.00/5.00 cents over the September RBOB gasoline futures contract while Group Three gasoline rose a penny to 1.25 cents under futures.

-Ultra-low sulfur diesel in Chicago fell 1.75 cent to 0.75/1.25 cents over September heating oil futures and Group Three ULSD rose a half cent to 6.00 cents over futures.
-(Reporting by Kristen Hays in Houston and Selam Gebrekidan in New York; editing by Jim Marshall and Sofina Mirza-Reid)
+Ultra-low sulfur diesel in Chicago fell 0.75 cent to 1.25/1.75 cents over September heating oil futures and Group Three ULSD rose a half cent to 6.00 cents over futures.
+(Reporting by Kristen Hays in Houston and Selam Gebrekidan in New York; editing by Jim Marshall)

 Feb 11 Major U.S. retailers Sears and Kmart this week removed 31 Trump Home items from their online product offerings to focus on more profitable items, a spokesman said on Saturday.